Sashiko pattern Shippōtsunagi

 Like many traditional patterns, shippōtsunagi is a kisshōmonyō 吉祥文様 "lucky omen pattern."
 Kisshōmonyō patterns represent good luck and can often be found on kimonos worn at festivities or on gift wrappings for happy occasions.
 Each pattern has its own distinct meaning.

 Shippōtsunagi stands for prosperity, harmony and good relationships.
 That is why it can often be spotted at weddings.
+Or at family homes like here:

 The seven treasures in Mayahana Buddhism refer to gold, silver, lapis lazuli, crystal, agate, red pearl and carnelian.